 This helps preserve and strengthen the global brand (which in turn will help organizers locally).
 In order to cater for localization, minor customization of the beaker image is allowed, but the beaker must remain readily identifiable and intact.

-All Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Coaches, Speaker, Judges, and Organizers, and provide proper recognition to the event sponsors.
+All Startup Weekend events must have a dedicated website in order to explain the format and purpose of the event to the public, showcase the event’s Coaches, Speaker, Judges, and Organizers, and provide proper recognition to the event partners & sponsors.

 All Startup Weekend event websites must contain: